 In 2014 alone, the National Fire Protection Association (NFPA) reported nearly 1.3 millions fires in the United States.
 Those fires led to 3,275 deaths, 15,775 injuries, and $11.6 billion in property damage.
-In mere seconds, a fire in the home can turn deadly, so it’s important to prevent them from happening before they ever start.
+In mere seconds, a fire in the home can turn deadly, so it’s important to know about home fire hazards and how to prevent them from happening.

 Fires are most often associated with the kitchen, with cooking being the leading cause of fire injury, according to Ready.gov, the U.S. Department of Homeland Security’s emergency preparedness site.
 While kitchens need a heavy dose of preventive safety, there are plenty of potential fire hazards present all throughout your home.
 Keep your residence from going up in smoke by assessing and tending to each of the following hazards Ready.gov says can lead to a fire tragedy.